CredBot

 Future Work

-• Enhance Highlighting Precision: Increase the accuracy of the highlighting feature, ensuring that only relevant text segments are marked (e.g., excluding titles from the Clickbait Title category).
+• Enhance Highlighting Precision: Increase the accuracy of the highlighting feature, ensuring that only relevant text segments are marked (e.g., excluding title highlights from the Clickbait Title category).